 (1º, 2º, 3º, using Albert Pike’s Esoterika: The Symbolism of the Blue Degrees of Freemasonry and Scottish Rite Ritual Monitor & Guide)

-(4º–32º, using the Scottish Rite Ritual Monitor & Guide and A Bridge to Light)
+(4º–32º, using the Scottish Rite Ritual Monitor & Guide and A Bridge to Light. *Now available online!)

 3. Master Craftsman Program III: Scottish Rite Philosophy